This post may contain affiliate links. Please read our disclosure policy.

 When it's between innings, we go for our homemade protein bars.
 But then there's the few times between games when you can really eat something that takes an extra moment.

 On every team, there's that mom that you might think I would be (but you would be wrong, sadly): lots of homemade food cut into the perfect size to eat on the go, packed perfectly and served at just the right moment.
-I do, however, bring all the right chips, lots of fruit, and homemade chocolate chip cookies to share.
+I do, however, bring all the right chips, lots of fruit, and gluten free chocolate chip cookies to share.

 The first time I learned of these zucchini parmesan squares, I was sitting beside that mom on one of my daughter's softball teams.
 She isn't gluten free, so I didn't try the squares even though she was so generous in offering them to everyone.